-To create a Permission Target, in the Permissions Management page click "New" to display the New Permission Target dialog.
+To create a Permission Target, in the Permissions Management page click "New" to display the New Permission screen.

-You must provide a unique name for each Permission Target.
+You must provide a unique name for each Permission Target (limited to 64 characters).

-Select the repositories to which this Permission Target applies.
-You can use the Any Local Repository or Any Remote Repository check boxes as a convenience.
+Select the repositories and/or builds to which this Permission Target applies.
+You can use the Any Local Repository or Any Remote Repository or Any Distribution Repository and Any Build check boxes as a convenience.